biowdl/small-rna/docs/index.md

 This pipeline can be used to process small RNAs (with a transcipt length of 20-60bp) starting from FastQ files.
-It will perform quality control (using FastQC), adapter clipping (using cutadapt), mapping (using bowtie) and expression quantification (using HTSeq-Count).
+It will perform quality control (using FastQC and MultiQC), adapter clipping (using cutadapt), mapping (using bowtie) and expression quantification (using HTSeq-Count).

 This pipeline is part of [BioWDL](https://biowdl.github.io/)